Nexus Academy Blended Learning FAQs

 Where are Nexus Academy schools located?

-Nexus Academy high schools are located in Grand Rapids, Lansing, and Royal Oak, MI; and Cleveland, Columbus, and Toledo, OH.
+Nexus Academy high schools are located in Grand Rapids, Lansing, and Royal Oak, MI; and Columbus and Toledo, OH.
 You can learn more about each school at the links below: